 The instructor will determine the final grade (satisfactory/unsatisfactory) for this assignment.
-To obtain a satisfactory grade, the student will have completed all parts of the assignment which include the plan, actual visit(s) to specific agency/program, adequate data collection, presentation of data collected (must include all areas outlined above) and a two-page typed summary of findings.
+To obtain a satisfactory grade, the student will have completed all parts of the assignment which include the plan, actual visit(s) to specific agency/program, adequate data collection, presentation of data collected (must include all areas outlined above), and a two-page, typed summary of findings.
 A satisfactory grade in this assignment is required to pass the course.

-Guidelines for Appearance, Deportment and Student Safety During Community Experiences
+Guidelines for Appearance in Hospital and Community Experience